Khabib73/YATL/README.md

 ## Why YATL?

 Writing API tests in code is cumbersome.
-YATL turns tests into pure data—declarative, readable, and accessible to every team member.
+YATL turns tests into pure data $—$ declarative, readable, and accessible to every team member.

 ### The Problem
 - **You have to write code** – even for a simple GET request